 For the uniqueness of $\mathcal{A}$ suppose that $\mathcal{B}$ is another differential structure of $M_G$ such that $\pi$ is a surjective submersion.
 Then, the identity maps ${\rm id}:(M_G,\mathcal{A})\to (M_G,\mathcal{B})$ and ${\rm id}:(M_G,\mathcal{B})\to (M_G,\mathcal{A})$ are smooths (see \cite[Proposition 4.29]{Lee}).
 Thus the charts on $\mathcal{A}$ are compatible with the charts on $\mathcal{B}$ and vice versa.
 Therefore $\mathcal{A}=\mathcal{B}.$

-2. First of all notice that $\tau: G\times_p M\ni (h,x)\mapsto r(h)\in G_0$ is smooth.
+(2) First of all notice that $\tau: G\times_p M\ni (h,x)\mapsto r(h)\in G_0$ is smooth.
 On the other hand, since $t\circ \pi=\tau$, it follows from~\cite[Proposition 4.29]{Lee} that $t$ is smooth.
 Now observe that $\beta\circ({\rm id}_G\times\pi)=\pi\circ(m\times {\rm id}_{M})$, where $m: G^2\to G$ is the multiplication map.
 Thus, by the fact that ${\rm id}_G\times \pi$ is a submersion and ~\cite[Proposition 4.29]{Lee} we conclude that $\beta$ is smooth. \end{proof}

 To endow $M_G$ with a structure of smooth manifold, all that remains is to prove that $M_G$ is Hausdorff.
-It is a well-known fact that the Hausdorff property is not preserved by quotient spaces.
-However, by \cite[Corollary 4.5]{MP1} we can solve this by assuming that the graph of the map $\alpha: \Gamma_\alpha \to M$ is closed in $G\times M\times M.$ First, we say that an {\em isomorphism} between smooth partial actions of $G$ is a set theoretic isomorphism which is a diffeomorphism.
+It is a well-known fact that the Hausdorff property is not necessarily preserved by quotient spaces.
+However, by \cite[Corollary 4.5]{MP1} we can solve this by assuming that the graph of the map $\alpha: \Gamma_\alpha \to M$ is closed in $G\times M\times M.$

+We say that an {\em isomorphism} between smooth partial actions of $G$ {is an isomorphism of set-theoretic partial actions} which is a diffeomorphism.